ashutoshmjain/gita/src/mathuraChap06.md

 ## 6.1

-`Yamuna` was unusually calm that morning — reflecting the stillness of churn in `Maharishi's` mind.
+`Yamuna` was unusually calm that morning — reflecting the peace in `Maharishi's` mind.
 Almost fifteen minutes into the ride, she stole a glance to find him looking at a dry palm leaf.
 As if there were a treasure map on the leaf.
 He was smelling the roses firmly held in his other hand.

 He likes roses ! — she thought to herself.
 Pleased with her choice, she mustered the courage to initiate conversation.
 The moment she got the attention, she quickly sought the permission for a question. `Maharishi` gladly agreed to listen to her.
-It was a while he had spoken to a commoner in an 'unmoderated' setting.
-But this time he was drawn into conversation because of the quality of voice.
-Her speech was a mystery - maybe because of the contrasting naivety on her face.
+He was probably drawn into conversation because of the quality of voice.
+Her speech was a mystery inviting to be resolved - maybe because of the contrasting naivety on her face.

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">